pixiegoes/pixiegoes.github.io/about.md

 **Hey I’m Ceara.
 My friends call me Pixie.**

-I’m 25.
-I live in East London.
-I’m training to be a teacher.
+I’m 26 and I live in East London.

 In my spare time I like to eat food (especially PIZZA), wear trainers and explore new places.